Code of Conduct

 Revisions to the Code of Conduct were made following extensive consultations with members since November 2018.
 The new code takes effect from 1 April 2020.
 All new members will have to undergo additional due diligence steps at the time of their application, by completing the Code of Conduct self-assessment form.

-Current members will need to complete a Code of Conduct self-assessment form but not until spring 2021.
-The deadline for submitting this form is 31 March 2021.
+Current members will need to complete a Code of Conduct self-assessment form by 31 March 2021.
 The team will be in touch with all current members in due course.

 Code of Conduct